 - granting exemptions on the political restriction of officer posts

 - overseeing the council's complaints handling arrangements and performance

 This broad remit gives the committee the chance to make a much more meaningful, proactive and positive contribution to the work of the council.
-You can see further details on the committee in article nine of our.
+You can see further details on the committee in article nine of our Constitution of the council.